MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Create-a-Test-with-Confirmation-Dialog.md

     ```

-     Isaac first defines the test scenario \[SCENARIO\], then details it with the GIVEN\-THEN\-WHEN notation.
+     Isaac first defines the test scenario \[SCENARIO\], then details it with the GIVEN-THEN-WHEN notation.
 Finally, he adds the C/AL code.
 The code in this test function prepares the test data by creating a sales document with a random quantity of items in a sales line.
 Then, emulates that a user has chosen the Prices Including VAT field, and then validates that the VAT Base Amount is the same as before, more or less.
 The test raises an error if the results are not as expected.

      Isaac has created the test function.
 Next, he runs the test in the CAL Test Tool window in the [!INCLUDE[nav_windows](includes/nav_windows_md.md)].